tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer (tchan49-stat6250):
 - Question(dfei-stat6250): What is the original way to DATA step executes?
 - *Question* (aamiri2-stat6250): After the Data step is compiled, what are the next steps during the execution phase?
-- Question (aguenane-stat6250): A raw data file with 20 records on the file executes how many times during the DATA step?
 - Question (aguenane−stat6250): A raw data file with 20 records on the file executes how many times during the DATA step?
 - *Question* (ldai4-stat6250): How does the DATA step work?
 - Question (ldeng11-stat6250): During the execution phase, how the DATA step works?